What Is A Roof Rat: South Shore IPM

 - Garages and sheds

-Roof rats are omnivorous, meaning they eat both plant-based and animal-based foods.
-However, they have a strong preference for fruits, seeds, and nuts, making gardens and orchards particularly vulnerable.
+Roof rats are omnivorous, eating both plant-based and animal-based foods, but they have a strong preference for fruits, seeds, and nuts, making gardens and orchards highly susceptible.
 Their diet includes:

 - Fruits (oranges, avocados, bananas)